Better, safer regulation

 A once in a generation chance for change

-As the regulator of almost 745,000 nurses, midwives and nursing associates, we play a vital role in upholding the highest standards in nursing and midwifery practice and keeping the public safe.
+As the regulator of more than 758,000 nurses, midwives and nursing associates, we play a vital role in upholding the highest standards in nursing and midwifery practice and keeping the public safe.

 The legal framework that guides our work has a significant impact on the way we're able to achieve this.